camunda/camunda-docs-cawemo/content/technical-guide/installation/update.md

    you do _not_ start Cawemo yet.**
 1. Start the IAM `backend` service _only_ with:
    ```
-   docker-compose backend up -d
+   docker-compose up -d backend
    ```
-1. Make sure that the IAM backend has started successfully by waiting for the following message in the container logs:
+1. Make sure that the IAM backend has started successfully by checking that
    ```
-   Started IamApplicationKt in xx.xxx seconds
+   docker-compose ps backend
    ```
+   returns `Up (healthy)` in the `State` column (it takes around 30 seconds).
 1. Migrate the users from the Cawemo database to IAM [as described below](#migrate-user-data-from-cawemo-to-iam).
 1. Once the user migration has been finished, start all other services (see [step 5]({{< ref "_index.md#5-run-cawemo" >}})) with:
    ```